Issues to Action

 - RESEARCH an issue and set a goal

 - DEVELOP an action plan to affect change

 - SHOWCASE their year-long activism efforts at Mikva’s annual Action Civics Fair.

-- Mikva’s Democracy in Action curriculum is taught by 200 teachers across the nation.
+- Mikva’s Issues to Action curriculum is taught by over 2000 teachers across the nation.

 - Almost 2,000 students take part in a 6-step community problem solving process every year.

 - 86% of participants of this program agreed or strongly agree with the statement “I believe I can make some difference in solving community problems” as compared to 41% before the program and only 55% of youth nationwide.